-2Systems Analysis Laboratory Helsinki University of Technology P.O.
-Box 1100, FIN-02015 TKK, Finland Phone: +358 9 4511 (switch) Fax: +358 9 451 3096 Emails: firstname.lastname@tkk.fi
+Systems Analysis Laboratory, Helsinki University of Technology, P.O.
+Box 1100, 02015 TKK, Finland

+E-mail: Ahti.Salo@tkk.fi E-mail: Ville.Brummer@tkk.fi Corresponding author

-Abstract: Although foresight has become increasingly relevant at the international level, little methodological attention has been given to the challenges that arise from the geographical dispersion of participants or the consideration of their national and regional idiosyncrasies.
-In this paper, we address these challenges in connection with coordination tools for the 'Open Method of Coordination' - most notably ERA-NETs and European Technology Platforms - which are facilitated by European Commission with the aim of contributing to the establishment of the European Research Area.
-Specifically, we argue that the successful management of these tools calls for multistakeholder processes which pose demands such as scalability, modularity and dependability on the design and deployment of foresight methodologies.
-We also report experiences from a recent foresight process that was conducted in Finland to support the development of the Strategic Research Agenda (SRA) of the Forest-Based Sector Technology Platform.
-This process was based on the RPM Screening methodology which consisted of the Internet-based solicitation and assessment of research themes, identification of promising research themes through Robust Portfolio Modelingi (RPM), and several participatory workshops where the results of multi-criteria analyses were discussed.
-The encouraging results from this process and the broader potential of Internet-based decision support systems are discussed in view of European coordination tools.
+Abstract: We explore what implications the geographical dispersion of foresight participants and their regional idiosyncrasies have for the management of foresight processes.
+Specifically, we argue that these kinds of multi-stakeholder processes place demands such as scalability, modularity and dependability on the design and deployment of foresight methodologies.
+We also report a Finnish foresight process to support the development of the Strategic Research Agenda (SRA) of the European Forest-Based Sector Technology Platform.
+This process was based on the RPM Screening methodology which consisted of the internet-based solicitation and assessment of research themes, identification of promising research themes through Robust Portfolio Modelling (RPM)1, and several facilitated workshops.

-Keywords: Foresight, innovation policy, forestry, forest industry, multicriteria decision making, portfolio modeling, open method of co-ordination, technology platform.
+Keywords: foresight; innovation policy; forestry; forest industry; multicriteria decision making; portfolio modeling; OMC; open method of coordination; technology platform.